Ookamini95/dnd-aanghakan/Aanghakan/Locations/The Green Sea/Assets/locations/Dephol/Assets/sub-quests/Cooking contest.md

 7. Doppleganger Vindaloo
     DC25 cooking utensils proficiency check
     Requires one hour to prepare and sells for 10gp per serving.
 Meal must be consumed within one hour of preparation to benefit from any special effects.
 Effects: gain +2 charisma, and the ability to cast Alter Self at will.
-    Risk: if doppleganger flesh is cooked imperfectly it can have volitile side effects.
+    Risk: if doppelganger flesh is cooked imperfectly it can have volatile side effects.
 If the cooking utensils check is below the DC25 difficulty, the character eating the meal must roll a constitution save DC15.
 On a success, the meal has no effect.
 On a failure the character appears to gain all the benefits of the meal but also becomes afflicted by the doppelganger's curse.
-Each night they are afflicted by strange nightmares they are unable to gain benefits from a short or long rest and will acquire a level of exhaustion each day.
-At the point where they would gain their sixth level of exhaustion, roll a d20: 1-9 the character dies, replaced with a doppleganger who retains all of their memories 10-19 the character instead gains three points of madness and regains the ability to sleep soundly 20 the character recovers completely and perminantly gains the ability to cast alter self at will and their creature type becomes aberration.
+Each night they are afflicted by strange nightmares and they are unable to gain benefits from a short or long rest and will acquire a level of exhaustion each day.
+At the point where they would gain their sixth level of exhaustion, roll a d20: 1-9 the character dies, replaced with a doppelganger who retains all of their memories 10-19 the character instead gains three points of madness and regains the ability to sleep soundly 20 the character recovers completely and permanently gains the ability to cast alter self at will and their creature type becomes aberration.

 8. Espresso Shot
     DC15 brewer's kit proficiency check